Wanted poster

 A wanted poster (or wanted sign) is a poster distributed to let the public know of a person whom authorities wish to apprehend.
-They generally include a picture of the person, either a photograph when one is available or of a facial composite image produced by the police.
+They generally include a picture of the person, either a photograph when one is available or of a facial composite image produced by police.

 Description

-The poster will usually include a description of the wanted person(s) and the crime(s) for which they are sought.
+Wanted posters typically include an image or description of a fugitive or alleged criminal and a description of the crime for which they are sought.
 There is typically a set monetary reward offered to whoever catches the wanted criminal that is advertised on the poster.
-Wanted posters are commonly produced by a police department or other public government bureaus intended for public display such as on a physical bulletin board or in the lobby of a post office.
-Today many wanted posters are displayed on the Internet.
-However, wanted posters have also been produced by vigilante groups, railway security, private agencies such as Pinkerton, or by express companies that have sustained a robbery.
-Wanted posters also might include rewards for providing aid in the capture of the wanted person, usually in the form of money.
-These types of posters were also referred to as reward posters.
+Wanted posters are typically produced to be displayed in public locations such as post offices, district offices, and other venues.
+Modern wanted posters are also typically published on the Internet.
+In popular culture, wanted posters are often associated with the American frontier and the wood type that was used on posters of the time.
+Wanted posters have historically been printed without color, with the FBI not using color photographs in their printed posters until 2009.

 Electronic billboards

 In 2007, the FBI began posting wanted posters on electronic billboards starting with 23 cities, and have been working to expand this system in other states.
 This allows them to instantly post a wanted notice in public view across the US.
 In 2014, the FBI claimed that at least 53 cases had been solved as a direct result of digital billboard publicity, and many others had been solved through the Bureau's overall publicity efforts that included the billboards.
-The FBI now claims to have access to over 5,200 billboards nationwide.
+In 2014, the FBI claimed to have access to over 5,200 billboards across the United States.